The Knitters: Background

 The Knitters' debut album Poor Little Critter on the Road was released in 1985.
 It included mainly traditional and cover songs, together with some X songs performed in an acoustic style.
 The album drew on blues, folk, country and rockabilly influences.
 In 1999, the label Bloodshot Records released a track-by-track tribute to the album entitled Poor Little Knitter on the Road.

 After the debut album's release, all the group members continued to work with their primary bands.
 Dave Alvin also later pursued a solo career.

 Twenty years later, in 2005, the group released their second and ironically-titled album, The Modern Sounds of the Knitters.
 John Doe has been quoted as saying "The Knitters, like their music, don't do anything hasty.
 Since our last record's been out for a while and it did pretty good, we figured it was just about time to put out another."
 The Modern Sounds of the Knitters has been well received by critics.

+In March 2024 during the South by Southwest festival, the Knitters reunited for one performance in Austin, Texas, as part of an all-day concert in memory of Mojo Nixon.